pagerinc/metrics-client/README.md

 ### Readiness and Liveness

 Readiness probes are designed to let Kubernetes know when your app is ready to serve traffic.
 Similarly, liveness probes let Kubernetes know if your app is alive or dead.
-Metric-client plugin is also supports health check and needs to be added below code to the deployment file under container details.
+Metric-client plugin is also support health check and needs to be added to the deployment file under container details.

 ```yaml
 livenessProbe: